moussaabbou01/ai-insight-daily/SETUP_GUIDE.md

 This guide will walk you through setting up the AI Insight Daily project on GitHub with automated daily emails.

+Guide authored by Moussaab Boutelis, creator of AI Insight Daily.

 ## 🎯 Overview

 By the end of this guide, you'll have: